simonesilvestroni/m2m-website/_posts/2019-11-20-skinny-kid-song-backstory.md

   - concentration camp
   - sachsenhausen
   - world war ii
+  - popular
 description: "Read about how an arrangement for another band became the first single and lead song of Minutes to Midnight's concept album 'After 1989', 'Skinny Kid'."
-excerpt: 'How an arrangement for another band became the first single and lead song of my concept album <em>After 1989</em>.'
+excerpt: 'How an arrangement for another band became the first single from the concept album "<em>After 1989</em>".'
 ---
 <p class="lead">{{ page.excerpt }}</p>